-What is Cave Diving?
+What is Cave Diving in Tulum?

 Cave diving is an advanced form of scuba diving where divers explore underwater caves, moving beyond the direct vertical access to the surface found in open-water diving.
 Unlike recreational diving, where ascending is always an option, cave divers must navigate through intricate tunnels, stalactite-filled chambers, and submerged passageways with specialized equipment and training.